 HTTPS encryption is the best way to prevent scammers from duplicating or replicating the original website.
 EV SSL certificate shows that the website is indeed owned and operated by the owner and no one else.

 That way, customers are assured that they are transacting with a legitimate business website where their payment and personal information will be safe.

 The chargeback fraud which is often staged by malicious customers can be prevented by tightening the return process.
 In this, customers will have to prove with evidence that the product that they are returning is indeed the same received from the store and is being returned for valid reasons.

-Copy of the invoice, photos of the product on receipt, warranty cards, etc. can be collected to prevent customers from committing chargeback frauds.
-Secondly, a process of crediting the chargeback to the customer’s account only after physical verification of the returned product will also help prevent chargeback frauds.
+Copy of the invoice, photos of the product on receipt, warranty cards, etc. can be collected to prevent customers from committing chargeback fraud.
+Secondly, a process of crediting the chargeback to the customer’s account only after physical verification of the returned product will also help prevent chargeback fraud.

-Two-factor authentication is a great way to prevent online identity thefts.
-In two-factor authentication, the customer uses two passwords – i) the default username and passwords, ii) a secondary one time password received as a text message or as email.
+Two-factor authentication is a great way to prevent online identity theft.
+In two-factor authentication, the customer uses two passwords

 Two-factor authentication ensures that no one other than the user with the right to access the account is able to access it.
 This keeps away hackers who impersonate users to steal their login credentials.

 Automated notifications for order confirmation, successful payment, and order dispatch help keep customers in the loop of the transaction.
 The customer gets an intimation as soon as any transaction is made without their approval.
 Thus eCommerce fraud types like clean fraud can be prevented easily.